-Tap 3 to switch to medium tele camera, tap again to change the zoom ratio.
-Tap 10 to switch to the wide-angle camera, tap again to change the zoom ratio.
+Tap (3) to switch to medium tele camera, tap again to change the zoom ratio.
+Tap (b) to switch to the wide-angle camera, tap again to change the zoom ratio.

-Tap and hold 3 or 10 to bring up the zoom bar to adjust the digital zoom.
+Tap and hold (3) or (1) to bring up the zoom bar to adjust the digital zoom.
 Use two fingers on the screen to zoom in or out.

-When zooming in or out, the larger the zoom ratio, the slower the aircraft will rotate to achieve a smooth view.
+- :: Digital zoom is only supported in Normal video and Night video modes. - When zooming in or out, the larger the zoom ratio, the slower the aircraft will rotate to achieve a smooth view.